Peacefulfire/Sign-Language-Recognition/README.md

-Currently it only detects alphabets. will try to update it so i can detects some words
+Currently it only detects alphabets. will try to update it so it can detects some words